 - aircraft engines in excess of 120 decibels

 - aircraft interiors that are three times as loud as a commercial flight

-- commercial air travel, which is pretty much constant noise
+- commercial air travel, which is pretty much constant noise from people and machines

 - sleeping accommodations under fighter jet flight paths